neonevm/neon-evm.docs/docs/developing/deploy_facilities/interacting_with_spl_tokens.md

 This page describes the ERC-20 SPL interface contract: the ERC-20 Factory Contract.
 This contract provides access to native Solana tokens, i.e. those registered in the SPL token contract, through the [ERC-20 standard interface](https://eips.ethereum.org/EIPS/eip-20).

 <!--
-todo provide userguide to explain how to return ERC-20-interface contract addresses for existing SPL-as-ERC-20 tokens -->
+todo provide userguide to explain how to return ERC-20-interface contract addresses for existing SPL-as-ERC-20 tokens : this is the item in the code https://github.com/neonlabsorg/neon-evm/blob/769e831889bb8564ac061c7fcdd3774fefe01273/evm_loader/solidity/erc20_for_spl_factory.sol#L8-L15 below is the address -->

 This allows Solana liquidity to be available to EVM bytecode contracts (Solidity, Vyper, etc.), i.e. this ERC-20 SPL interface allows Ethereum wallets such as MetaMask to transact with SPL tokens.
 The contract is deployed on Devnet and Mainnet: